Demola360/Inventory-Intelligence-Dashboard/docs/business-case.md

 **Decision quality.** Converting raw transaction history into an actionable investigation signal rather than leaving staff to notice gaps by chance.

-These are hypothesised benefits based on the concept, not outcomes measured from this POC.

 ## Assumptions, constraints, and risks